azu/inkdrop-note-templates/README.md

 - `title`: Render title with [LiquidJS](https://liquidjs.com/) and set it as new note's title
 - body`: Render body with [LiquidJS](https://liquidjs.com/) and set it as new note's body

+:memo: Inherit other properties like tags from Template note.

 ```markdown
 ---
 id: test